Hey, it's Monday, so it's time for another Author Interview!

-When I have time, my girlfriend and I will walk around the city.
+When I have time, my wife and I will walk around the city.
 We’ve lived here for six years now, near enough, and there’s still places to discover.
 We’ll just go out and walk, or ride the subway, and see what we can find.
 It’s fun!
 We’ve found the greatest little restaurants, there’s a bunch of clubs which are fucking fantastic places to hang out, and I’ve even found more bookstores than I thought could exist in a city!

 What does your family think of your writing?

 They’ve always been supportive of me, but it’s Leila, my wife, who’s really been the biggest lift.
 I couldn’t do what I’m doing without her and her encouragement.
 My mom and dad, well, what I’m writing isn’t really their style of reading, but they’re happy I’m doing something I enjoy.